cmh2166/ILR-Bepress-Review/README.md

 ##Metadata Review

-Total records in all feeds: 36020
+Total records in all feeds as of this review: 24,824 Data harvested last on April 25th, 2016.

-Formats available via the Bepress OAI feed:
+OAI-PMH Metadata Formats available via the Bepress OAI feed:

 - oai-dc
-- simple dc (same as oai-dc, so skipped)
+- simple dc
 - qdc or qualified dublin core
 - etdms